Buying and Double Bass - New or Used?

 Do not feel obliged to play/test the instrument if the cracks bother you.

-Warped bridges like the one below can either be swapped out by replacing it with a new one, or it can be bent back with heat if the warping is only slight (get help from a luthier).
+Warped bridges like the one below can either be swapped out by replacing it with a new one, or it can be bent back with heat if there is only slight warping (do get help from a luthier).

 Quite often, it represents a lack of knowledge on the seller's part in maintenance,